Azure/azurehpc/examples/cc_anf/readme.md

 $ grep password azhpc_install_config/install/*.log
 ```

 Connect to the CycleCloud Web Portal `https://fqdn-of-cycleserver` as `hpcadmin` with the password retrieved above.
-Check that you have a `slurmcycle` cluster.
+Check that you have a `pbscycle` or  `slurmcycle` cluster.
 Check that the cluster master is well started or wait until it is started.
 Allow about 12 minutes for the master to start.

 Manually add few nodes to the cluster.